How to Create a Multichanel Subscription Form

 How to Set Up Form Options

-Show again sets the interval for displaying the subscription form to several days to reduce the number of times a page shows the form to those website users who closed it without a subscription.
+You can set the form display interval to several days to reduce the number of times the form is shown to users who simply closed it without subscribing.
 Set the interval from 0 (the form will be shown every time the page is reloaded) to 30 days.

 Notification about subscription

-This message appears after a user fills out the form and clicks the "Subscribe" button.
+A subscription notification is a message that will be displayed once the user fills out the subscription form and clicks the "Subscribe" button.

 Opt-in Settings